Documentation for routine

 Slurps the contents of the entire file into a

-:enc optional named parameters, with the same meaning as open().
-The routine will
+:enc optional named parameters, with the same meaning as open(); possible encodings are the same as in all the other

 fail if the file does not exist, or is a directory.
 Without any arguments, sub